Clarkson Golden Knights men's ice hockey: Intermittent success

-90's Resurgence
+1990s resurgence

 Though Clarkson hadn't had a losing season since 1975 when Morris took over, the team had an air of underachieving about it especially when it came to postseason results.
 Tech proceeded to produce steadily increasing results in Morris' first three seasons, culminating with a program-record 29-win season in 1991 that also saw the Golden Knights win their first ECAC tournament since 1966.
 Despite the top finish Clarkson received no respect from the selection committee and was seeded 4th in the eastern bracket despite having a better record than the 2nd- and 3rd-seeded schools.
 Clarkson pushed past the slight and defeated defending champion Wisconsin in the first round series.
 In the Quarterfinals Tech took on the top western seed, Lake Superior State, and triumphed in the series 2 games to 1.
 The Golden Knights reached the frozen four for the first time in 21 years but the magic wore off once they did and they fell to BU 3–7.
 Clarkson's performance in the 1991 tournament gave them enough credibility to earn an NCAA bid despite flaming out in the ECAC tournament the following year.
 Similar to what they had done under Ceglarski, Clarkson never had a sub-.600 record during the entire decade, winning four ECAC titles, three conference tournaments and making the NCAA tournament nine out of ten seasons.
 Despite the success the Golden Knights wilted once they entered the national tournament.
 Aside from their semifinal run in 1991 Clarkson won only one game in eight other appearances.

-Firing and Decline
+Firing and decline

 Tech's record slipped with the dawn of a new millennium but Morris' teams still produced winning records.
 Clarkson was expected to continue this trend for years to come but in November 2002 Morris was suspended following an altercation with one of his players after a team practice.
 After a 10-day inquiry Morris was dismissed from the team and his assistant Fred Parker took over in the interim.
 The team played flat most of the rest of the season, posting the program's first losing record in almost 30 years and their worst winning percentage in over 40 seasons.
-Parker was replaced by George Roll they following year and after a slow start, the Golden Knights recovered and finished as runner-ups in the ECAC tournament.
+Parker was replaced by George Roll the following year and after a slow start, the Golden Knights recovered and finished as runner-ups in the ECAC tournament.
 After two middling seasons Clarkson returned to its superior success with a 25-win season in 2007 where the team captured its fifth ECAC tournament title.
 After winning the regular season ECAC crown the next season Clarkson dropped in the standings, finishing the next three seasons with losing records and, in 2010, posting the program's worst season since before the second world war.